 PART 5: MAKE OR BREAK

-Aside from festivals, the other avenue I was hoping to share my film in was Universities.
-I thought the film, and possibly the web series too, could serve as the basis for interesting conferences with the involvement of both the experts in the film (who had agreed to take part in such events were they to be organized) and with local professors/intellectuals who could gather for a round table and Q&A with students.
+Aside from festivals, the other avenue I was hoping to share my film in was universities.
+I thought the film, and possibly the interview series too, could serve as the basis for interesting conferences with the involvement of both the experts in the film (who had agreed to take part in such events were they to be organized) and with local professors/intellectuals who could gather for a round table and Q&A with students.
 I e-mailed a bunch of universities in the US and a few in the UK, specifically their philosophy, physics and film making departments, with this idea.